verdaccio/verdaccio/website/translated_docs/zh-TW/packages.md

 #### Blocking access to set of packages

 If you want to block the access/publish to a specific group of packages.
 Just do not define `access` and `publish`.
 Just do not define `access` and `publish`.
+Just do not define `access` and `publish`.

 ```yaml
 packages: